-And if the guy IS specifically shooting at you, that puts your loved ones in that pie slice.
+And if the guy IS specifically shooting at you– as you're heroically standing in front of them – that puts your loved ones in that pie slice.

 Even if they are behind cover, you've given the shooter cause to come that way.
 Remember what I said about cover and concealment only being good from one perspective?
 If you go down, there's nothing to keep him from walking up on them.

 If you feel that you absolutely HAVE to shoot back, the first thing you need to do is get your family heading out of there (preferably under cover or concealment).
 THEN move to a different position to return fire.

 This increases their chances of survival because it draws fire away from them.
 Also the original shooter perceives resistance (and danger) to be coming from you -- not them.